kln-rdn/goatquestion/README.md

-# goatquestion
-A respository for files relating to my goat question!
+A respository for files relating to my goat question for PCA in PLINK and in R.